musictopia2/NewTestament5DayReadingProgram/README.md

 Here are my version plans:

 #Version 1
  * will use a mock date and will just show the book and chapter that will be read.
- This will be the starting point to prove that its able to capture book and chapter for the day.
+(Done) This will be the starting point to prove that its able to capture book and chapter for the day.
  If its Saturday or Sunday, will display a different message